sphani4391/fifa_generator/README.md

 # fifa_generator

-Create Fifa Tournaments between friends
+Create Fifa Tournament and sai is the worst student